 Happy almost Spring!
 I love this time of year so much.
 The buds on the trees, the birds chirping in the morning, the smell of freshly cut grass and so much sunshine.
 While I work from home, I do my best to get outside as much as possible to enjoy it all.
 Speaking of home office, today I’m sharing my current one here in Austin and my 5 office essentials that make my space comfortable and enjoyable each day I’m working.
 I’ve always loved sharing about things I love from my favorite Salt Lamps to how to Feng Shui your home!

 https://fierceforwardforlife.com/5-himilayan-salt-lamps-calming-home-space/Since moving to Austin last August, I’ve gotten rid of so much stuff so we could pare down from a 2600 square foot home in the woods to a 1100 square foot duplex rental in the city.
 It’s been a big change and while I do miss having a outside space I can retreat to each evening, I am grateful for this room we dedicated to my office, which floods in the light after 12pm.
 My favorite spot is my desk.
+Especially since I have recently ordered a new desk chair that is due to come soon.
+Companies like MadisonSeating.com offer some of the nicest looking office chairs, and I cannot wait for it to arrive!

 Here are my 5 essentials for my home office space: